Nuestra Señora de la Candelaria de Jaro

-Nuestra Señora de la Purificación y la Candelaria (English: "Our Lady of Purification and Candle") is a venerated image of the Blessed Virgin Mary enshrined in Jaro Cathedral and the patroness of Western Visayas region and Negros Occidental province.
+Nuestra Señora de la Purificación y la Candelaria (English: "Our Lady of the Purification and the Candle") is a venerated image of the Blessed Virgin Mary enshrined in Jaro Cathedral and the patroness of Western Visayas region and Negros Occidental province.

 The devotion to Candelaria de Jaro derives from the original Virgin of Candelaria in Canarias, Spain and its feast day or Candlemas is celebrated every February 2.

 Pope John Paul II (now a saint) personally crowned the image on February 20, 1981.
 It is the first Marian image in Asia crowned by a pope and saint in person.
 Later, the image is declared as the patroness of Western Visayas via decree Quod Urbes on 1982.